So sweet, savory and tart… you’re going to absolutely love this easy and delicious Champagne Sangria!

 Apples, cranberries and some clove-studded orange slices take this over the top!
 It’s a perfect sangria to serve this new years that’s guaranteed to be a crowd-pleaser.

-No doubt… you’re gonna impress your guests with this sangria.
+No doubt… you’re going to impress your guests with this sangria.

-- 1 sprig fresh rosemary (about 3-4 inches long)
+- 1 sprig fresh rosemary (about 3 to 4 inches long)

 - Cloves for studding orange slice

 - 1 small apple, cored and sliced (I used granny smith)